 Rules like this were unnecessary in cooler real estate markets like Alberta’s.
 They never saw the average home value pass a million dollars.
-However, even Calgary private mortgage lenders were subject to new restrictions.
+However, even mortgage brokers Red Deer private mortgage lenders were subject to new restrictions.
 For example, they were no longer allowed to offer prizes to those who signed up for a higher interest rate and no longer allowed to use an assignment of wages agreement.
 However, the mortgage stress test had the greatest impact across the country, since it affected nearly all home buyers and even a few other types of mortgage customers.

 The 2018 Mortgage Stress Test